 Markets in Saddar, Karachi

-There are a large number of markets in Saddar that are famous for items like clothing, antiques etc. Following is a list of the markets located near Saddar:
+Many markets in Saddar are famous for items like clothing, antiques, etc. Following is a list of the markets located near Saddar:

 - Bohri Bazaar